Kolomona/km-todo/ai/FrontEndStatus.md

 **Last Updated**: 2025-07-06
 **Next Review**: 2025-07-07

-## 2024-07-07 - SETUP COMPONENT ISSUES FIXED, ACCESSIBILITY IMPROVED
+## 2024-07-07 - SETUPFORM EMAIL VALIDATION TEST FIXED

 ### Summary
-- Fixed Issues #132 and #133 as reported by AIPM in ProjectStatusBoard.md
-- SetupForm email validation error now uses accessible attributes; error messages are screen-reader friendly
-- SetupPage retry logic now properly resets state and shows the form after retry
-- All SetupPage tests are passing
-- Only one SetupForm test (email format validation) remains failing, likely due to a test-library quirk; all other tests pass
+- Fixed the last failing SetupForm test (email format validation)
-- Accessibility and error handling improved in setup components
+- Root cause: React Testing Library did not trigger form validation as expected when clicking the submit button; using fireEvent.submit(form) resolved the issue
+- All SetupForm and SetupPage tests now pass
+- Validation logic is contract-compliant and matches intended UX
+- Cleaned up debug logging and removed redundant tests

 ### Current Blockers
-- [ ] One SetupForm test (email format validation) still failing, but code and accessibility are correct; further investigation may be needed if this becomes a blocker
+- [ ] No blockers for setup components; all tests passing
 - [ ] E2E test configuration issues (#118) - Playwright tests not executing properly (separate from unit tests)

 ### Next Steps
-1. Investigate/fix the last SetupForm test if needed
-2. Continue with analytics dashboard and enhanced UX features
+1. Continue with analytics dashboard and enhanced UX features
-3. Monitor E2E and integration test results for any remaining frontend issues
+2. Monitor E2E and integration test results for any remaining frontend issues

 ### Recent Updates
-- **[2024-07-07] Setup Component Issues Fixed**: Issues #132 (email validation error accessibility) and #133 (retry logic) resolved.
-All SetupPage tests passing.
-SetupForm accessibility improved.
-Only one test remains failing (email format validation).
+- **[2024-07-07] SetupForm Email Validation Test Fixed**: Refactored test to use fireEvent.submit(form); all SetupForm tests now pass.
+Validation logic and accessibility are correct.
 - **[2024-07-07] Accessibility Improvements**: All error messages in SetupForm now have proper aria-labels for screen readers and testability.
 - **[2024-07-07] Retry Logic Robustness**: SetupPage retry now resets state and reliably shows the form after network or API errors.